IngCampos/laravel-vue-project/README.md

 - Backend validation in the request (app/Http/Request).
 - Dynamic views with slug in the url.
 - Cleaning and optimizing the code.
+- Implement docker and docker compose for a better environment.

 ## Getting Started :rocket: